 F4 Uranium Corp. ("F4" or the "Company") was incorporated on February 9, 2024, under the laws of Canada Business Corporations Act as part of a plan of arrangement (the "Plan of Arrangement") to reorganize F3 Uranium Corp ("F3") which was completed on August 15, 2024.
 The Company's business activity is the acquisition and exploration of exploration and evaluation properties in Canada.
 The Company's head office is located at Suite 750 - 1620 Dickson Avenue Kelowna, BC V1Y 9Y2, Canada.
-The Company is currently seeking a listing on the TSX Venture Exchange.
+The Company's common shares are listed on the TSX Venture Exchange under the symbol "FFU".